 Living On-site

 We bring a fully involved human experience.
-Living on-site in our tiny home on wheels for the duration of our process offers us a way to be fully present for the whole of the experience and gives community members a deeper connection with us and the artwork.
+Living on-site in our tiny home on wheels for the duration of our process has offered us a way to be fully present for the whole of the experience and gives community members a deeper connection with us and the artwork.